What are the ways to invest in Nigeria with a small amount of money?

 Another way to invest in Nigeria with a small amount money is via mutual funds.
 With as little as N5,000 you can invest in some very viable mutual funds in Nigeria and relax to see your money grow.

 A mutual fund is a collective investment scheme set up by a professional money manager.
-The money manager pools funds from diversed group of people and invest it in profitable financial instruments.
-The return on investment is distributed amongst all who have contributed to the fund.
+The money manager pools funds from diverse group of people and invest it in profitable financial instruments.

 Mutual fund is best suited for people who do not have deep knowledge of the sophisticated financial market or those who do not have the time to analyse the market by themselves.
 It is also suited for the retail investor or one who have small amount of money to invest.